gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet ventured.
 "She hasn't done anything wrong."

-Whatever Captain Leung might have said in reply was interrupted by a deafening *clang!*
+Whatever Captain Leung was going to say was interrupted by a deafening *clang!*
 The whole cabin jerked sideways, the engine whining beneath them as it tried to compensate for the punch the shuttle had just taken.

-"What the—is this what you mean by 'friendly'?" the captain demanded, twisting the controls to slew the shuttle sideways.
-A log flew past its nose like an arrow.
+"What the—is this what you mean by friendly?" the captain demanded, twisting the controls to slew the shuttle sideways as a second log flew past its nose like an arrow.

-Crusher took aim below them and threw another log.
-Captain Leung dodged again,
+Below them,
+Crusher picked up another log like a spear.
-then turned the shuttle and accelerated away.
+Captain Leung turned the shuttle and accelerated away.

-Red lights began blinking on the panel in front of Sindy.
+Red lights lit up the panel in front of Sindy.
 The engine's thrum turned into a buzzsaw whine.
 "Warning," a flat mechanical voice said.
 "Thruster integrity compromised.